-Madison Beer is reluctant to say that her career has been a dream come true.
-“It couldn’t possibly be,” she says, “because this is too crazy for even my wildest dreams.”
-Her assertion is certainly true; the 16-year-old recording artist, has a story that reads more like a fairytale.
+madison beer is reluctant to say that her career has been a dream come true. “it couldn’t possibly be,” she says, “because this is too crazy for even my wildest dreams.” her assertion is certainly true; the 18-year-old recording artist, has a story that reads more like a fairytale.

-It’s not hard to see why Justin took a chance on her; Madison’s bubbly personality is infectious.
-She’s giddy and sweet, preaching positivity and self-acceptance to her millions of fans.
-“It’s such a crazy thing that I have the power to reach so many people,” she says of her robust social following.
-“I love engaging with everyone – I want to make sure they’re feeling good and following their dreams like I did.”
-Her optimistic outlook is refreshing and sincere; like her immense vocal talent, it’s a constant reminder that she’s wise beyond her 16 years.
+Madison’s bubbly personality is infectious. she’s giddy and sweet, preaching positivity and self-acceptance to her millions of fans. “it’s such a crazy thing that i have the power to reach so many people,” she says of her robust social following. “i love engaging with everyone – i want to make sure they’re feeling good and following their dreams like i did.” her optimistic outlook is refreshing and sincere; like her immense vocal talent, it’s a constant reminder that she’s wise beyond her 18 years.

-As her career continues to take off, Madison gains more and more dedicated fans.
-“I feel so lucky to have such amazing people supporting me,” she says earnestly, and she genuinely supports them back.
-“I get to feel like my fans are my friends.
-I just want them to follow their dreams, be positive and believe that they can be the best.”
+as her career continues to take off, madison gains more and more dedicated fans. “i feel so lucky to have such amazing people supporting me,” she says earnestly, and she genuinely supports them back. “i get to feel like my fans are my friends, i love them all and never want to let them down”.